Optimization of coarse-grained models: matching probability density in conformational space: CONCLUSION

 \section{CONCLUSION}

 The present work introduces a new methodology, the distribution matching method, to optimize CG force field effectively and efficiently.
 Consistency condition between CG and detailed atomistic model is given and reinterpreted as a requirement of matching of distributions thus equilibrium average of a set of sufficient and independent basis functions through the distribution expansion analysis.
 Based on the analysis, we proposed a two steps protocol to construct effective CG force filed.
 The first step is to expand phase spaces differences between CG and AA model as linear combination of basis functions.
 In this part orthogonalization technique is suggested to avoid singularity led by linear dependencies among basis functions.
 The second step is to minimize the defined difference in whole the conformational space.
 Two different minimization approaches are introduced in this part, namely the conjugate gradient approach and the direct iteration approach.
 Both two approaches are demonstrated in the case of being applied to fit pairwise additive force field.
 With aforementioned two steps protocol we have been fully able to construct effective pair additive force field for CG models.
 We test this statement by applying the formulas to building one site model for TIP3P water model.
 Considering that pressure consistency is required in some situations we propose a method to correct pressure in accordance previous two steps protocol.
 It is enlightened by constraint optimization techniques.
 By adding a penalty item to the definition of phase space difference we are able to limit the pressure deviance.
 The effectiveness of pressure correction method is also verified in one-site CG water model.
-The present methodology is encouraging, its capability to reverse distributions of arbitrary functions defined in CG coordinate space indicates a wide applications in multi-scale simulations.
+The present methodology is encouraging, its capability to optimize CG models indicates a wide applications in multiscale simulations.

-\acknowledgements{Authors acknowledge the Max Planck Society(MPG) and the Korea Ministry of Education, Science and Technology(MEST) for the support of the Independent Junior Research Group at the Asia Pacific Center for Theoretical Physics (APCTP).}
+\acknowledgements{ The work is supported by NSFC under Grant No. 11175250.
+The authors thank Prof. Bo Zheng for useful discussions.
+X.Z thanks the financial supports of the Hundred of Talents Program in Chinese Academy of Sciences.
+The authors also thank the support of Max Planck Society and the Korea Ministry of Education, Science and Technology, part of the work had been finished while they worked at Asia Pacific Center for Theoretical Physics under the support. }

 \